Audio power: Power and loudness in the real world

 Many high-quality domestic speakers have a sensitivity between ~84 dB and ~94 dB, but professional speakers can have a sensitivity between ~90 dB and ~100 dB.
-An '84 dB' source would require a 400-watt amplifier to produce the same acoustical power (perceived loudness) as a '90 dB' source being driven by a 100-watt amplifier, or a '100 dB' source being driven by a 10 watt amplifier.
-A good measure of the 'power' of a system is therefore a plot of maximum loudness before clipping of the amplifier and loudspeaker combined, in dB SPL, at the listening position intended, over the audible frequency spectrum.
+An 84 dB speaker would require a 400-watt amplifier to produce the same acoustical power as a 90 dB speaker being driven by a 100-watt amplifier, or a 100 dB speaker being driven by a 10-watt amplifier.
+A good measure of the power of a system is therefore a plot of maximum loudness before clipping of the amplifier and loudspeaker combined, in dB SPL, over the audible frequency spectrum, at the intended listening position.
 The human ear is less sensitive to low frequencies, as indicated by equal-loudness contours, so a well-designed system should be capable of generating relatively higher sound levels below 100 Hz before clipping.

 Like perceived loudness, speaker sensitivity also varies with frequency and power.
 The sensitivity is measured at 1 watt to minimize nonlinear effects such as power compression and harmonic distortion, and averaged over the usable bandwidth.
-The bandwidth is often specified between the measured '+/-3 dB' cutoff frequencies where the relative loudness becomes attenuated from the peak loudness by at least 6 dB.
-Some speaker manufacturers use '+3 dB/-6 dB' instead, to take into account the real-world in-room response of a speaker at frequency extremes where the floor/wall/ceiling boundaries may increase the perceived loudness.
+The bandwidth is often specified between the measured +/-3 dB cutoff frequencies where the relative output becomes attenuated from the peak output by at least 6 dB.
+Some speaker manufacturers use +3 dB/-6 dB instead, to take into account the real-world in-room response of a speaker at frequency extremes where the floor, wall and ceiling boundaries may increase usable output.

 Speaker sensitivity is measured and rated on the assumption of a fixed amplifier output voltage because audio amplifiers tend to behave like voltage sources.
 Sensitivity can be a misleading metric due to differences in speaker impedance between differently designed speakers.
 A speaker with a higher impedance may have lower measured sensitivity and thus appear to be less efficient than a speaker with a lower impedance even though their efficiencies are actually similar.
 Speaker efficiency is a metric that only measures the actual percentage of electrical power that the speaker converts to acoustic power and is sometimes a more appropriate metric to use when investigating ways to achieve a given acoustic power from a speaker.